joedooley/sportport-active/wp-content/plugins/woocommerce-gateway-amazon-payments-advanced/docs/DEVELOPER.md

 ## Zero Total Checkout Logic

-When checking out with Amazon Payments, the billing and shipping address information is only available through the Amazon Payments API.
+When checking out with Amazon Pay, the billing and shipping address information is only available through the Amazon Pay API.

 Billing and shipping addresses are selected using Amazon-provided widgets that the gateway renders in place of the default checkout form fields.

 In most cases, payment gateways don't need to do anything when an order total is zero (WooCommerce doesn't even call the chosen gateway's `process_payment()` method).
 Typically this is fine, but in the case of Amazon, we only have access to billing and shipping address information if the integration is in "Login App" mode.

-Because of this, the gateway is not available for zero-total checkouts when not in "Login App" mode.
+Because of this, the gateway is not available for zero-total checkouts when not in "Login with Amazon App" mode.

-## WooCommerce Gateway Amazon Payments Advanced REST API
+## WooCommerce Gateway Amazon Pay REST API

 Since 1.6.0, this extension exposes some functionalities through REST API.

-The WooCommerce Gateway Amazon Payments Advanced REST API allows you to authorize, capture, and close authorization.
+The WooCommerce Gateway Amazon Pay REST API allows you to authorize, capture, and close authorization.
 The endpoint is `/wp-json/wc/v1/orders/<order_id>/amazon-payments-advanced/`.

-### List of orders paid via Amazon Payments
+### List of orders paid via Amazon Pay

-There's no custom endpoint to retrieve list of orders paid via Amazon Payments.
+There's no custom endpoint to retrieve list of orders paid via Amazon Pay.
 The built-in orders point can be used with `_payment_method=amazon_payments_advanced` filter.

 ```